 Since 1546 Ponta Delgada has been capital of São Miguel, which is the largest of the nine islands in the Azores archipelago.
 In the last twenty-five years the cosmopolitan little town has seen rapid expansion bringing the archipelago its first university, shopping mall and dual carriageway.
 Yet, it still has a small town charm with squares paved with black and white tiles, beautiful churches, and public buildings with white-painted facades and dark volcanic stone trim.
 Volcanic activity has produced spectacular scenery on the islands and this extraordinary natural beauty is a highlight of optional excursions.

 *Conditions Apply: Prices are per person, capacity controlled and listed in Australian dollars twin share including port taxes.
 Prices may fluctuate if surcharges, fees, taxes or currency change, and may be withdrawn at any time.
 Prices shown here are not shown in real time.
 While we endeavour to keep our pricing as up-to-date as possible, the advertised prices shown here may differ from the live prices in our booking system.
 The prices shown are for a cash payment.
 Credit card fees of up to 2.5% will apply.
-Offer correct as at 08Oct19 and subject to live availability at time of booking.
+Offer correct as at 18Feb20 and subject to live availability at time of booking.
 Prices are per person twin share based on best available cruise fare, inclusive of all discounts unless otherwise stated.
 All offers are capacity controlled and can be withdrawn or modified at any time without notice and subject to availability at time of booking.
 Outside and Balcony cabins may have obstructed views and Suite cabins comprises Junior Suites, Mini Suites and any other type of suite that represents the best value for each cruise.
 Unless otherwise stated, all packages containing airfare will require full airfare and taxes within 24 hours of reservation and cancellation/amendment conditions apply.
 Airfare and schedule is valid ex Adelaide and other departure cities may require more or less accommodation due to airline schedules.
 Air taxes are included in package price and are subject to change depending on departure city.
 Unless otherwise stated, onboard gratuities are NOT included.
 Some cabins are based on guarantee and cabin number will not be assigned until documentation or embarkation. #Some airfare, hotels and tour prices are based on 2020 prices and as such subject to change until bookable at approximately the end of April 2021.
 These fares/prices may change due to availability or currency fluctuations and all prices listed here are best considered `guesstimates` except for cruise prices/offers.
 All passports, vaccinations and visas are the responsibility of the travelling guest to secure prior to departure from Australia.
 Some cruise lines reserve the right to impose a fuel levy if the NMEX price reaches a certain level - please check with your consultant at time of booking.
 Cruise deposit, amendment and cancellation conditions apply.
 Travel agent service fees not included.
 Special conditions apply - please ask for full details at time of enquiry.
-Offer ends 06Dec19 or until sold out/withdrawn from sale.
+Offer ends 31Mar20 or until sold out/withdrawn from sale.
 Please note only residents with an Australian address are eligible to book Australian rates in Australian dollars.
 This cruise package is provided by Seven Oceans Cruising, please ask your travel agent to contact us for more information.
 CMV SAVE UP TO 50% OFF^ promotion terms and conditions apply.
 CMV can withdraw this promotion from sale at any time without notice.